Wilson loops and its correlators with chiral operators in $\mathcal{N}=2, 4$ SCFT at large $N$: Correlators between the WL and chiral operators

 \subsection{$K$-symmetric representation, finite $K/N$ limit}

 In the case of the $K$-symmetric representation with $K$ behaving as $N$ the expectation value of the WL or its correlators with primary operators can be no more directly expressed in terms of planar diagrams since these quantities grow exponentially with $N$ and so their expansion in large-$N$ series makes no sense \cite{MFS}. (\ref{rec1}), (\ref{rec2}) were derived by a direct counting of planar diagrams but nevertheless it can be shown that they still hold!
 In order to do that a planar diagrammatic interpretation can be restored (see Appendix B).
-To prove (\ref{rec2}) in the limit of $K \sim N$ let us consider the definition of the n-th Wick product
+To prove (\ref{rec2}) in the limit of $K \sim N$ let us look at the definition of the n-th Wick product (\ref{norm}).

-where $\tr a^n_l$ stands for $\tr a^n$ with $l$ contractions.
 The key point of the proof is that as it is shown in the Appendix B both for $K \ll N$ and $K \sim N$ one can write in the highest order of the large-$N$ expansion

 where $\alpha_i$ are numerical coefficients not depending on $N$, $K$ or $\lambda$.
 Furthermore, using the relations for the generators of an $U(N)$ group one sees that the quantity $\left< \tr a^n_l \trK e^{a}\right>_c$ can be expressed as a sum of correlators of the WL with products of traces of lower order $\left< \tr a^{n_1}...\tr a^{n_m} \trK e^{a}\right>_c$, $n_1+...n_{m}=n-2l$, $m \in [1,l+1]$.
 According to (\ref{planar}) at the highest order in $N$ only terms with maximal number of traces $m=l+1$ contribute in $\left< \tr a^n_l \trK e^{a}\right>_c$, so one can write